deuxfleurs-org/garage/doc/book/working-documents/migration-09.md

 3. Prepare your binaries and configuration files for Garage v0.9

-4. Shut down all v087 nodes simultaneously, and restart them all simultaneously in v0.9.
+4. Shut down all v0.8 nodes simultaneously, and restart them all simultaneously in v0.9.
    Use your favorite deployment tool (Ansible, Kubernetes, Nomad) to achieve this as fast as possible.
+   Garage v0.9 should be in a working state as soon as it starts.

-5. Proceed with steps 9-12 above.
+5. Proceed with repair and monitoring as described in steps 9-12 above.